Thursday, 12 January 2023

 Please remember that you, and any staff involved, can also contact our EAP, Acacia Connection, for mental health support at any time.
 Phone 1300 364 273 (24/7) or visit their website for online options at acaciaconnection.com.

-Attempt 1: Email intercepted and account details changed
+Email intercepted and account details changed

 A recent attempt to scam trust money in the ACT involved a law firm emailing a PDF document to another law firm.
 The PDF document had client bank account details on it.
 The law firm sending the PDF asked the other law firm to phone them to orally verify the bank account details received in the PDF before transferring the funds.
 The other law firm telephoned as requested, and on reciting the account details they had received, it was identified that the account details were completely different to those originally recorded on the PDF.
 The PDF document had been manipulated in transmission by an unknown third party.
 Had it not been for the oral verification, a significant amount of client funds would have been transferred to an unknown third party.

-Attempt 2: Emailed invoice discovered to be fraudulent
+Emailed invoice discovered to be fraudulent

 In a different attempt, a Principal received an email request from their Office Manager asking for an invoice (which related to office expenses), to be paid from the trust account.
 There were various email messages between the law firm staff, and prior to any payment being made, it was identified that the invoice was fraudulently created.

 Law firms should also check that the phone number they are calling to verify bank account details is the correct phone number.
-In a situation interstate, a law firm called the phone number at the bottom of an email, not realising that the phone number had been altered by a third party and they were speaking to the fraudster when they called to check bank account details.
+In a situation in the ACT, a law firm called the phone number at the bottom of an email, not realising that the phone number had been altered by a third party and they were speaking to the fraudster when they called to check bank account details.
 Subsequently, funds were transferred to the incorrect bank account and lost.

 - The Australian Government’s Australian Cyber Security Centre (ACSC) provides advice and information about how to protect you, your family and your business online.

-- The Professional Indemnity Insurer, LawCover, provide a significant number of cyber resources on their website.
+- The Professional Indemnity Insurer, Lawcover, provide a significant number of cyber resources on their website.

 - Scamwatch is a website run by the Australian Competition and Consumer Commission (ACCC), and provides information to consumers and small businesses about how to recognise, avoid and report scams.